Thor-tech-of-metal/repo-it-notes/my-notes/git/git-notes-basic.md

 * go to CVS--> Git--> Pull --> select the branch that you wish to pull from and enjoy the 3 windows merge view!!!

-Watch this video, it is good.
+1 Watch this video, it is good.

 https://www.youtube.com/watch?v=RxunYSzMNKM

+2 At the end after the merge, COMMIT ALL CHANGES.

 ###  git Stash